-Be Transparent If you are worried you might get in trouble about what you post, it is probably better that you not post it.
-Be Considerate Respect yourself and your peers.
+BE TRANSPARENT.
+If you are worried you might get in trouble about what you post, it is probably better that you not post it.

+BE JUDICIOUS.
+Avoid posting any confidential company information or sharing information about your colleagues.

+BE KNOWLEDGEABLE.
+Review your post for accuracy.
+If you borrow content from somewhere else, cite your sources.

+BE CONVERSATIONAL.
+Write in your own voice.
+Share your personality in a respectful way.

+BE RESPONSIBLE.
+When using social media, you alone are responsible for what you post.

+BE CONSIDERATE.
+Respect yourself and your peers.
 No slurs, personal attacks, obscenity, or inflammatory topics.

-Be Judicious Avoid posting any confidential company information or sharing information about your colleagues.
-Be Thoughtful It is easy for posts to be taken out of context.
+BE THOUGHTFUL.
+It is easy for posts to be taken out of context.
 Anticipate reactions to your post before sharing it.

-Be Knowledgeable Review your post for accuracy.
-If you borrow content from somewhere else, cite your sources Be Professional Keep the details of your personal life out of any social media posts you make for Pitney Bowes.
-Be Conversational Write in your own voice; share your personality, in a respectful way.
-Be Legal Comply with all applicable laws (e.g., copyright, privacy, defamation, etc.) Be Responsible When using social media, you alone are responsible for what you post.
-Be Safe Cyber criminals are watching, so be careful what you share and who you send it to.
+BE PROFESSIONAL.
+Keep the details of your personal life out of any social media posts you make for Pitney Bowes.

-Doing the Right Thing in the Marketplace
+BE LEGAL.
+Comply with all applicable laws (e.g., copyright, privacy, defamation, etc.).

+BE SAFE.
+Cybercriminals are watching, so be careful what you share and to who you send it.

+The Marketplace

+- 1. Fraud, Dishonesty, and Reciprocity

-- Anti-corruption / Anti-bribery (including Anti-Money Laundering)
+- 2. Anti-Corruption / Anti-Bribery

-- Antitrust and Fair Competition / Competitors and Competition
+- 3. Antitrust / Fair Competition

-- Fraud / Dishonesty / Disparagement
+- 4. Anti-Boycott / Sanctions

-- Reciprocity

-- Trade Controls / Anti-boycott / Sanctions
+- 5. Trade Controls

-- Business Partners and Suppliers
+- 6. Business Partners and Suppliers

-- Government Contracts

-- Product and Service Quality

-- Doing Business in New Markets
+- 7. Product/Service Quality and New Markets

-- Acquisitions

-- Government Inquiries and Investigations
+- 8. Government Contracts

-Doing the Right Thing in the Marketplace
+1. FRAUD, DISHONESTY, AND RECIPROCITY

-Pitney Bowes is committed to doing business fairly, honestly and legally with our customers, business associates, suppliers and competitors.
-We compete vigorously, but always with integrity and in compliance with applicable laws that promote competition in the marketplace.
+Pitney Bowes is committed to doing business fairly, honestly, and legally with our customers, business associates, suppliers, and competitors.
+We compete vigorously but always with integrity and in compliance with applicable laws that promote competition in the marketplace.
 It is generally not acceptable to participate in any activity that would support unfair competition.